Configuration via web interface

 Import, export, and clearing affect only the local address book.
 Contacts from TrueConf Server and TrueConf MCU will not be affected.

-In this tab, you can download or clear the call log.
+On this tab, you can either download or clear the call log.
 The log is exported in .csv format.
-After clearing the call history, the Recent contacts tab will be empty.
+After clearing the call history, the contacts tab Recent will be empty.

-If your TrueConf Group has internet access, you can use online activation:
+If your TrueConf Group has internet access, you can use online activation.
+To do this, go to the Settings → Maintenance → Licensing section, then:

 2. Click Activate;